c31io/tofon/README.md

 Modify `Module Path` to where `cv2` and `numba` are installed.

-Click the buttons from the top to bottom.
+Click the buttons from the top to the bottom.

-Find the video in temperate file directory.
+Find the video in the temperate file directory.

 ## Development

 Install a portable version of [Blender](https://www.blender.org/download/) in user directory, and install the [VS Code plugin](https://marketplace.visualstudio.com/items?itemName=JacquesLucke.blender-development) and the [fake bpy](https://github.com/nutti/fake-bpy-module) for developent.

-On Linux, to keep cache in RAM, create RAM file system,
+On Linux, to keep the cache in RAM, create a RAM file system,

 ```
 mkdir ~/ramfs
 sudo mount -t tmpfs -o size=2048M tmpfs ~/ramfs
 ```

-## Warning
+## Known Issues

-Only accept simple blend file and physical shader nodes.
+Only accept simple blend files and texture-free shader nodes.

-Shorter path overwrites the longer ones.
+A shorter path overwrites the longer ones.

-Not fully tested.
+High ray-depth patterns spin.

+Ior is not supported.